John of Brienne: Early life

-Erard II joined the Third Crusade and died in the Holy Land in 1191.
+John's father, Erard II, joined the Third Crusade and died in the Holy Land in 1191.
 His oldest son, Walter III, succeeded him in Brienne.
-John was first mentioned in an 1192 (or 1194) charter issued by his brother, indicating that he was a prominent figure in Walter's court.
+John was first mentioned in an 1192 (or 1194) charter issued by Walter, indicating that he was a prominent figure in his brother's court.
 According to a version of Ernoul's chronicle, John participated in a war against Peter II of Courtenay.
 Although the Tales of the Minstrel of Reims claimed that he was called "John Lackland", according to contemporary charters John held Jessains, Onjon, Trannes and two other villages in the County of Champagne around 1200.
-In 1201, Theobald III granted him additional estates in Mâcon, Longsols and elsewhere.
+In 1201, Theobald III of Champagne granted him additional estates in Mâcon, Longsols and elsewhere.
 Theobald's widow, Blanche of Navarre, persuaded John to sell his estate at Mâcon, saying that it was her dower.

 Walter III of Brienne died in June 1205 while fighting in southern Italy.
 His widow, Elvira of Sicily, gave birth to a posthumous son, Walter IV, who grew up in Italy.
 John assumed the title of count of Brienne, and began administering the county on his nephew's behalf in 1205 or 1206.
 As a leading vassal of the count of Champagne, John frequented the court of Blanche of Navarre, who ruled Champagne during the minority of her son, Theobald IV.
 According to a version of Ernoul's chronicle, she loved John "more than any man in the world"; this annoyed King Philip II of France.

 The two versions of Ernoul's chronicle tell different stories about John's ascent to the throne of Jerusalem.
 According to one version, the leading lords of Jerusalem sent envoys to France in 1208 asking Philip II to select a French nobleman as a husband for their queen, Maria.
 Taking advantage of the opportunity to rid himself of John, Philip II suggested him.
 In the other version an unnamed knight encouraged the Jerusalemite lords to select John, who accepted their offer with Philip's consent.
 John visited Pope Innocent III in Rome.
 The pope donated 40,000 marks for the defence of the Holy Land, stipulating that John could spend the money only with the consent of the Latin patriarch of Jerusalem and the grand masters of the Knights Templar and the Knights Hospitaller.